microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 instances containing the same data would thus return the same value for GetHashCode.
 Note, however, that equal hash codes does not imply object equality.

-Note, xlang types that provide their own implementation of GetHashCode should also provide their own implementation of Equals (detailed below).
+xlang types that provide their own implementation of GetHashCode should also provide their own implementation of Equals (detailed below).

 Projection language examples: